 Elein is a PostgreSQL enthusiast and contributes regularly to 2ndQuadrant blog.

 Does anyone really know what time it is?
 First we have the bare bones of the PostgreSQL Interval, Date and Timestamp Data types.
 Here are the questions: What types are they?
 And what options do they have?
 What postgresql.conf variables affect date and time i/o?
-Available Date and Time Data types Date day of year […]
+What are the Available Date and Time Data types?
+Date […]

 Postgresql String Functions and Operators.
 This blog today is going to talk about strings: how they are stored, how they are input, and lots of examples of how to use string operators and functions in order to manipulate them.
 Strings, strings, strings.
 What we are not going to cover is regular expressions, although we […]